 - If, once you're at the Print Release Station, you decide that you don't want a print job, you can click Logout to return to return to Login screen and cancel your session.

 UMass Amherst IT does not offer refunds on print jobs mistakenly sent to a printer from the Print Release Station.

 To ensure that you get what you expect when printing, please use the Print Preview function available on most browsers and desktop software.

 IT will reprint a job at no charge if problems with the printer result in:

 - unreadable print jobs

 - no printout at all

-To request a reprint, alert the Student Consultant on duty within 1 hour of the problem printout.
+To request a reprint, alert the Student Assistant on duty within 1 hour of the problem printout.